 Other notes: Shoba and Shobha are characters in two different stories, but it’s the same name and the author made two different choices when transliterating the name.
 Similarly, my mother in law says that Barun would be more commonly written as Varun.
 Yama is the name of a god (and the god shows up as a character in that story), but my mother in law says that, unlike other god names on this list, it is not common for people to be named after him.

 Something else you might wonder about if you wanted to understand the feel of these names is what kinds of people these names are for.
-The named characters in these stories were fairly evenly split between good and bad, clever and foolish – it was more that some stories had names and others didn’t.
+The named characters in these stories were fairly evenly split between good and bad, clever and foolish – it was more that some stories had names and others didn’t than that certain types of characters had names and others didn’t.
 The stories that mentioned a geographic origin seemed to be scattered across a pretty broad region, although that’s just my impression of the collection as a whole, I didn’t look up every unfamiliar place name nor check if there was a geographic pattern to which stories had named characters.
-Some of these names belonged to characters who were gods or royalty, but most seemed to be regular people (often “a rich merchant”, or “a poor laborer”, or sometimes “a poor brahmin”) living in small towns.
+Some of these names belonged to characters who were gods or royalty, but most seemed to be regular people (often “a rich merchant” or “a poor laborer”) living in small towns.
 The characters mostly seem to be Hindu (or maybe Buddhist in some stories), which I mention because it contrasts with the Akbar-Birbal story collections I was reading at the same time, which come from the Mughal Empire and feature many Muslim characters.